AndrewYRevell/implantRenders/index.md

 | [RID0648](./renders/sub-RID0648/index.html) | RID0649                                     | RID0650                                     | RID0651                                     | RID0652                                     |

 *Surface reconstruction failed in Freesurfer.
 Using MNI template surface instead.
 Failure can be due to low quality clinical imaging and/or diffuse pathology.
 **Need to upload surface.
-COmputer shutdown in middle of running Freesurfer.
+Computer shutdown in middle of running Freesurfer.
 Re-running

 # About